 - Pour the mixture back into the saucepan.
 Whisk the mixture ALL TIMES over a medium-low heat for 3-4 minutes until thickened and smooth.
 KEEP WHISKING during this process otherwise your custard will overcook and become clumpy.

 - When the custard has thickened, immediately transfer to a bowl (otherwise remaining heat from the saucepan will “overcook” the mixture).
-Cover with plastic wrap and cool to room temperature for about 30 minutes (or you can put in the fridge to make this process faster).
+Cover with plastic wrap and cool to room temperature for about 30 minutes (or you can put it in the fridge to make this process faster).

 - Once the custard has cool down, sift matcha green tea powder into the custard.